Welcome to the World of Mechatronics

 pages for submission times for these contestable funding opportunities.
 Bespoke opportunities are advertised when available:

 PhD Position in Affective Robotics

 Open PhD position in Affective Robotics:

 Full doctorate scholarship available to conduct research in analogues of emotion for robotic mapping, localisation and path planning available at Victoria University of Wellington, New Zealand (VUW).
-VUW is ranked number one in New Zealand for research in the NZ government research exercise 2013.
+VUW is ranked number one in New Zealand for research in the NZ government research exercise.

-PhD scholarship scheduled to start October, 2013.
+PhD scholarship scheduled to start throughout the year.
 Candidates are invited to send an email with a letter expressing their interest for the proposed research and their CV, including full transcript, English-language test score and any publications, to the supervisors Prof Dale Carnegie

 and Prof Will Browne